domfarolino/blog/_posts/2016-7-01-Binary-Tree-Inductive-Proofs.md

 at least $1$ leaf each.
 This means $T\_{left}$ and $T\_{right}$ each have a number of leaves $< K+1$.
 Call these numbers $L\_{left}$ and $L\_{right}$ respectively.
 By our strong IH, they must have $2(L\_{left}) - 1$ and $2(L\_{right}) - 1$ total
-nodes respectively. $T$, therefore, has a number of nodes equal to the sum of the number of nodes in each subtree, plus its root which appears outside of either subtree.
+nodes respectively. $T$, therefore has a number of nodes equal to the sum of the number of nodes in each subtree, plus its root which appears outside of either subtree.
 Since the only node not appearing in either of $T$'s subtree is an internal node and not a leaf, the number of leaves $K+1$ in $T$ is equal to $L\_{left} + L\_{right}$.

 $$2(L\_{left}) - 1 + 2(L\_{right}) - 1 + 1 = 2(L\_{left} + L\_{right}) - 2 + 1 = 2(K+1) - 1 = 2(L+1) - 1$$

 Thus proving, by induction, that all full binary trees with $L$ leaves have $N = 2L - 1$ total nodes for all $L \quad \blacksquare$.

 <a name="perfect-binary-tree-proofs"></a>
 # Perfect binary tree